 In an open-and-shut injury claim, you would seek compensation through the insurer of the company responsible for your product-related injury.
 If the claim is successful, you would then obtain financial recompense that would cover your medical expenses.
 However, “open-and-shut” is quite rare without legal aid.

 The simple fact is that insurance companies will try to provide the least possible compensation for your injuries – not necessarily out of spite or because they don’t care.
 It’s their job to assess your situation and determine the lowest amount they can give you.

 However, it’s a product liability attorney’s job to then negotiate with the insurer and seek the most possible compensation for you.
 While you may know a thing or two about the harm done to you, you likely don’t consider the vast number of effects your injury will have on you long-term both physically and financially.
 Losses may range from missing work time or even a lost career (if the effects are that devastating) to a complete loss of life.

 Consider the potential effects of methanol as previously mentioned.
 If you develop issues with your central nervous system, but the harm hasn’t reached its full potential yet, how would an insurer know to compensate you for it?
 Perhaps most importantly, attorneys bring this to every case: investigative prowess with your success in mind.

-When Aigen Law Firm takes your case, we put your needs at the forefront of our negotiations with insurers and responsible parties.
+When Aigen Injury Law takes your case, we put your needs at the forefront of our negotiations with insurers and responsible parties.
 If the major corporation and insurance companies are unwilling to settle, we will take your case to trial.
 To learn more about how we can help, connect with our office in Miami by phone or using the online form.
 We also offer contingency-based legal fees, which means you don’t pay unless we collect financial recovery on your behalf.